menu iconknow your dna logosearch icon

 Eye trauma is the leading cause of childhood cataracts.
 In general, children are more prone to eye injuries because their motor skills aren't fully developed.

-Metabolic and systemic disorders may also cause cataract formation, such as:
+Metabolic and systemic disorders may also lead to the development of cataracts, such as:

 • Myotonic dystrophy – A multi-system degeneration that affects the skeletal, smooth, and cardiac muscles